Spatial light modulator: Electrically-addressed spatial light modulator (EASLM)

 As its name implies, the image on an electrically addressed spatial light modulator is created and changed electronically, as in most electronic displays.
 EASLMs usually receive input via a conventional interface such as VGA or DVI input.
 They are available at resolutions up to QXGA (2048 × 1536).
-Unlike ordinary displays, they are usually much smaller (having an active area of about 2 cm²) as they are not normally meant to be viewed directly.
+Unlike ordinary displays, they are usually much smaller (having an active area of about 2 cm^{2}) as they are not normally meant to be viewed directly.
 An example of an EASLM is the digital micromirror device (DMD) at the heart of DLP displays or LCoS Displays using ferroelectric liquid crystals (FLCoS) or nematic liquid crystals (electrically controlled birefringence effect).

 Spatial light modulators can be either reflective or transmissive depending on their design and purpose.

 DMDs, short for digital micromirror devices, are spatial light modulators that specifically work with binary amplitude-only modulation.
 Each pixel on the SLM can only be in one of two states: "on" or "off".
 The main purpose of the SLM is to control and adjust the amplitude of the light.

 Phase modulation can be achieved using a DMD by using Lee holography techniques, or by using the superpixel method.